Course Title: Introduction to Digital Communication

 Course Description

 Although we all engage with digital settings in our everyday lives, professional use of digital communication requires advanced knowledge and skills for effective use.
-This course introduces you to professional digital practices, key social issues and creative applications in professional digital communication.
+This course introduces you to professional practices, key social issues and creative applications in digital communication.
 You will develop your knowledge of digital communication’s uses in professions, industries, society and everyday life, and gain skills in developing and managing compelling digital content.
 You will develop critical skills for assessing digital issues, content and practices based on evidence and analysis.
 You will also gain skills and knowledge to explain key concepts in digital communication and professional practice.

 Objectives/Learning Outcomes/Capability Development